The Front-Line Manager's Guide to Creating an Onboarding Process That Actually Works

 • Video calls for remote training

-1. Information Overload Solution: Break training into digestible chunks.
-Use the "teach, practice, review" method.
+1. Information Overload: Break training into digestible chunks.

-2. Unclear Expectations Solution: Create written role documents with specific success metrics for 30, 60, and 90 days.
+2. Unclear Expectations: Create written role documents with success metrics.

-3. Social Isolation Solution: Schedule regular team interactions and assign a buddy from day one.
+3. Social Isolation: Schedule regular team interactions and assign a buddy.

-4. Assuming Knowledge Solution: Document everything, even if it seems obvious.
-Create a "stupid questions" channel in your team chat.
+4. Assuming Knowledge: Document everything, even if it seems obvious.

 • Time to productivity